-The movie Starship Troopers from 1997 directed by Paul Verhoeven is, in my opinion, one of the most underestimated pieces of cinematography you can find.
+The movie Starship Troopers from 1997 directed by Paul Verhoeven is, in my opinion, one of the most underestimated pieces of cinematography.
 Although the movie has very few things common with the original book from great American sci-fi author Robert Heinlein, the general idea of the hostile alien race of bugs and the patriotic ethos are present in the movie, with the rest being pure Verhoeven.
-And that is probably the best thing that could happen to the adaptation of the book.
+Moreover, that is probably the best thing that could happen to the adaptation of the book.
 That might be the very unusual thing to say about the adaptation of anything, but while the book is quite a rigid glorification of the military, duty, and patriotism, the movie is much more open to different interpretations.
-For someone, it was simple sci-fi war movie with lots of flying limbs and intestines, but one can also find a satirical element and plenty of metaphors in contemporary (in 1997) and historical context.
-When I first saw the movie, I was very young and didn´t really comprehended the ideas (but I sure enjoyed the action scenes) but when I watched it again two years ago, I was quite awestruck since I realized how timeless the movie become.
-In the text bellow, I will try to prove my point by using some contemporary parallels and compare them with the movie.
+For someone, it was simple sci-fi war movie with lots of flying limbs and intestines, but one can also find a satirical element and many metaphors in contemporary (in 1997) and historical context.
+When I first saw the movie, I was very young and didn´t really comprehended the ideas (but I sure enjoyed the action scenes), but when I watched it again two years ago, I was quite awestruck since I realised how timeless the movie becomes.
+In the text below, I will try to prove my point by using some contemporary parallels and compare them with the movie.

 After the first attack on Klendathu, which was an utter failure, Rico (along with his friends Aze and Dizzy) is reassigned to the “Rasczak Roughnecks” commanded by his old high school teacher (who influenced him to join the service) Rasczak.
 The mission to investigate lost contact with Federation outpost on planet “P” turned out to be a trap and Rico´s unit is forced to retreat with heavy casualties (including Rasczak and Dizzy).
 Rico, now Lieutenant and commander of Roughnecks are ordered to return to the planet “P” and capture the brain bug (for intelligence purposes).
 The mission is a success (although the bug was captured by no other than ex-drill Sergeant Zim, now private) and the movie ends in the very optimistic impression of humankind finally changing the tides of war.